14 Gross Things Hotels Are Still Doing to Save Money

 We all touch them multiple times per day, so the CDC clearly says these “high-touch” surfaces should be cleaned by hotel housekeeping.
 The Emerging Infectious Diseases study also found that those infected with COVID-19 can shed the virus on light switches, though items that received “prolonged contact,” like sheets and pillowcases, contained a higher viral load.
 Pre-COVID, the light switches in hotels weren’t cleaned properly—or maybe ever, say researchers from the University of Houston.
 In the study, housekeepers didn’t have time to wipe down everything and also inadvertently carried bacteria to multiple rooms by reusing the same sponge and mop.
 As a result, bacteria in the hotel rooms were found to be between two and ten times higher than the levels accepted in hospitals.

 It’s possible hotels have changed their tune, but it’s not unreasonable to question if that’s so: The 2020 Inside Edition investigation also found that high-touch surfaces like TV remotes and thermostats were not always cleaned.
 That’s why you should clean everything with disinfecting wipes as soon as you arrive.
-Cleaning products are among the things you should be packing for a vacation during the pandemic.

 They might not change the bedspreads